 Edelman’s Brand Trust and Coronavirus Pandemic report found that 71% of consumers say if they perceive a brand is putting profit over people, they will lose trust in that brand forever.

 The Planet Calls have backed a number of successful ventures, including Dunia Designs.
-They’re a sustainable design company specialising in the recycling of plastic waste to create beautiful and bespoke furniture and other products.
+This is a sustainable design company specialising in the recycling of plastic waste to create furniture and other products.